 5. John Swinton’s characterization of himself and fellow editors and newspapermen, circa 1880, cited in Upton Sinclair’s The Brass Check (1919).

-Posted by Moti Nissani on 9:59 pm, With 0 Reads, Filed under World News.
+Posted by Moti Nissani on 9:59 pm, With 0 Reads, Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.